Formalizing MLTL Formula Progression in Isabelle/HOL: Challenges and Insights

 \section{Challenges and Insights}

 We view our formalization as emblematic of the potential benefits of formalizing source material that heavily relies on intuition.
 The mathematical intuition for formula progression for MLTL is clear because of its boundedness.
 Accordingly, the original source material heavily leaned into this intuition, and many important details were elided (possibly in light of space constraints), which introduced bugs.
 In particular, the base cases of Theorem 2 and Theorem 3 claimed to hold by structural induction; mathematically, this seems quite intuitive.
-However, formalization serves as a useful forcing function, where all intuition must be made precise, and in the course we found that the base cases were incorrect as stated and needed modifications; these then propagated into the top-level theorems and corollary.
+However, formalization serves as a useful forcing function, where all intuition must be made precise, and we found that the base cases were incorrect and needed modifications; these then propagated into the top-level theorems and corollary.

-One of the main creative challenges that we faced was identifying the necessary assumptions to add to these two base cases.
-These added assumptions needed to walk a fine line.
-On the one hand, they must be strong enough to prove the base cases.
-On the other hand, they must be weak enough that they can still be used to prove the desired top-level result.
-Additionally, we wanted our additional assumptions to maintain the practicality of formula progression.
+One of the main creative challenges that we faced was identifying the necessary assumptions to add to the base cases.
+The added assumptions needed to walk a fine line: They must be strong enough to prove the base cases but weak enough that they can still be used to prove the desired top-level result.
+Additionally, they should maintain the practicality of formula progression.
 We found that it was useful to keep the high-level context in mind throughout the course of our formalization; we frequently switched back and forth between working on a base case and using that base case to prove the overall desired result.